-- 1. Squeeze the fuel line primer bulb until it feels firm. - 2.
-Turn the ignition key switch to the "ON" position for three seconds.
-This operates the electric fuel pump. - 3.
-Turn the ignition key switch back to the "OFF" position, and squeeze the primer bulb again until it feels firm.
-Turn the ignition key switch to the "ON" position again for three seconds.
+- Squeeze the fuel line primer bulb until it feels firm. - 2.
+Turn the ignition key switch to the ON position for three seconds.
+This operates the electric fuel pump. - Turn the ignition key switch back to the OFF position, and squeeze the primer bulb again until it feels firm.
+Turn the ignition key switch to the ON position again for three seconds.
 Continue this procedure until the fuel line primer bulb stays firm.

-Before starting, read the Pre-Starting Check List, Special Operating Instructions, in the Operation Section.
+Before starting, read the Prestarting Check List.